lordmitrii/fitness-tracker/README.md

 ## Constraints

 ### Workout Plan
+- Only one active workout plan per user.
+- When a user creates a new plan, it becomes active and other plans are deactivated.

 ### Workout Cycle
+- Structure is essentially a linked list.
+- A cycle is considered current if next_cycle_id is nil.
+- The first cycle cannot be deleted.
+- When a cycle is between two cycles, the service layer bridges prev <-> next.
+- If a cycle is the last one, detach next from prev and delete the node.

 ### Workout
+- If the opened cycle has no workouts but the previous cycle does, copy the workouts from the previous cycle into the opened (subject for change - better to move copying to the new cycle creation)

 ### Workout Exercise

 ### Workout Set

-- Allowed to be empty and can be sent as empty field to backend on field blur
+- Allowed to be empty and may be sent as an empty field to the backend on blur.
-- Can be checked only if not null (weight can be 0) and if reps and weight are whithing the limits
+- Can be checked only if not null (weight can be 0) and if reps and weight are within the limits.

-- When user changes value it should just change cache and do soft checks
+- When the user changes a value, it should only update the cache and perform soft checks.
-- If its checked send request to uncheck to backend
+- If it's currently checked, send a request to the backend to uncheck it.
-- When user blurs, it should send request to backend to change field value (rep or weight) and it should do a soft check
+- When the user blurs the field, send a request to the backend to update the value (reps or weight); the backend should perform a soft check.
-- When update happens backend automatically sets it to skipped = false and completed = false
+- When an update happens, the backend automatically sets skipped = false and completed = false.
-- When user toggles checkbox it should do a hard check if he's trying to check it
+- When the user toggles the checkbox to check it, perform a hard validation.
-- Uncheck should happen anyway and this should be followed by request to backend
+- Unchecking should happen regardless and be followed by a request to the backend.